maiertech/capture/README.md

 This API is built with [`chrome-aws-lambda`](https://github.com/alixaxel/chrome-aws-lambda), which [requires Node v8.10.x to work properly](https://github.com/alixaxel/chrome-aws-lambda#usage).
 This Node version is also the [default version for Zeit Now v2](https://zeit.co/docs/v2/advanced/builders#node.js-version).

-For clarity, `package.json` should include the following entry:
+`package.json` should include the following entry:

 ```
 "engines": {